decadenza/SimpleStereo/README.md

 sh BUILD_SCRIPT.sh
 cd ..
 ```

+## Future work
+- Add distortionCoeffsNumber support for 4, 12 and 14 coefficients (currently only 0, 5 and 8 supported).
+- Adapt structured light algorithms to work with two cameras.
+- ArUco camera calibration algorithm.

 ## Contributions
 Reporting issues and proposing integrations of other stereo vision algorithms is highly encouraged and it will be acknowledged.